lzyim/typhoon/README.md

 # Typhoon
-Typhoon is A very simple, fast, platform independent web server built for concurrency.
+Typhoon is a very simple, fast, platform independent web server built for concurrency.